You may wish to see a map of the region and a short introduction to this section first.

 of the Chigi

-Palazzo Chigi was built in the XVth century and it was acquired by the Chigi in 1510 in connection with the assignment given to them of excavating the alum mines at Tolfa to them; the building had large warehouses where the product was stocked before being exported to Siena and Florence.
+Palazzo Chigi was built in the XVth century and it was acquired by the Chigi in 1510 in connection with the concession of mining the alum mines at Tolfa; the building had large warehouses where the product was stocked before being exported to Siena and Florence.

 (left) S. Pietro; (right) S. Maria della Pace